Anesthesiology Clinician-Educator Fellowship is a non-accredited, one year program.

 The fellowship is designed to attract outstanding internationally trained and certified anesthesiologists with four or more years of anesthesiology-specific post-graduate medical training.

-Clinical training will occur within Augusta University Medical Center, the Children's Hospital of Georgia, and the Augusta State Medical Prison.
+Clinical training will occur within Augusta University Medical Center and the Children's Hospital of Georgia.

 Program effort distribution